MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-networkconnections.md

 <!--/Scope-->
 <!--Description-->
-Available in Windows 10 Insider Preview Build 20185.
+Available in the latest Windows 10 Insider Preview Build.
 This policy setting determines whether a user can view and change the properties of remote access connections that are available to all users of the computer.

 To create an all-user remote access connection, on the Connection Availability page in the New Connection Wizard, click the "For all users" option.